kent-rasmussen/azt/ROADMAP.md

     - lift-field?
     - lift-node?
     - lift-example?
+- Think through `guess`ing and `next` functions, and maybe verify?
+    - Sometimes guessing is appropriate, especially current is not valid
+        - and not necessarily the same as `next` (i.e., not current)
+        - nor verify, which makes valid, but doesn't change if already valid.
+    - These should probably all go together, with common [arg,argprioritylist] parameters
 ## In Process (fix)
 - add mini keyboard of common symbols (class, to add to Entry)
 - fn to change tone frame name, everywhere where needed